 Students have ultimate responsibility for planning their academic program to assure they have met the degree requirements for graduation from Waldorf University.
-The Offices of the Registrar, departmental and division heads, and the student's academic advisor are prepared to assist in assuring that appropriate course work is undertaken and requirements fulfilled.
+The Offices of the Registrar, departmental and division heads, student success coaches, and the student's academic advisor are prepared to assist in assuring that appropriate course work is undertaken and requirements fulfilled.